setu-standards/documentation/app/docs/API Specification/identifiers.md

 ## 2. Document identifier in the request message

-The planning messages also include a document identifier.
+All of the SETU messages also include a document identifier.
 This identifier is how the API client identifies the request.
 Any identifier format can be used as long as it is unique within the scope of the issuing party (e.g. the staffing customer).

 ```xml
 <PlanningRequest>